larsjuhljensen/JensenLab/_pages/training_stringapp.md

 _Can you improve the color mapping such that it is easier to see which nodes have a log ratio below -4 and above 4?_

+### 2.5 Save session

+To keep all the networks, data, and visualizations you created, you can save them as a Cytoscape session and open them at a later time point.
+Go to **File → Save**, choose where to save the file, give it a proper name and click the **Save** button.

 ## Exercise 3

 In this exercise, we will focus on clustering, a common network analysis task, as well as functional enrichment within the Cytoscape stringApp environment.